Gluten-Free Pumpkin Chocolate Cookies

 Variations

-• Chocolate: replace chocolate chunks with chocolate chips or white chocolate.
-Or you can top them with glaze or cream cheese frosting.
+• Chocolate: Replace chocolate chunks with chocolate chips or white chocolate.

 Storing